 Ringing Bells with Us

 We are a happy band of bellringers!
 We practice on Tuesday evenings at 7.30pm and ring for Sunday services, weddings and other special occasions.
 We are delighted to welcome anyone new to bellringing (minimum age 10 years old approx. but height dependent!) and training is given.
-Recently we have 4 new recruits – part of the #RingingRemembers initiative.
+With three new recruits, as part of the #RingingRemembers initiative we rang on 11 November 2018 half muffled before the service, open ringing at 12.30pm and again at 7.05pm as part of the national ‘Battle’s Over’, the international commemoration of the centenary of the end of World War 1.

 The bell tower and its ringers are affiliated to the Oxford Diocesan Guild of Church Bellringers and are part of the Bicester Branch with a Facebook group for ringers to keep in touch about events and social occasions.